The Monroe News-Star

 John E. Medlock, night watchman at the big mill at Rochelle, was

 fatally injured by an explosion of gasoline Sunday night.
-He died from
+He died

 his injuries yesterday and was buried near Chapel Hill, this parish,

-today, the funeral services being in charge of the Masonic lodge, of
+today, the funeral services being in charge of the Masonic lodge,

 which he was a member.
 There is something suspicious about Medlock's

 death.
-In the place of the oil can, where he filled his lantern every
+In the place of the oil can, where he filled his lantern

 night, some one placed a can of gasoline.
-In filling the lantern the
+In filling the lantern

 gasoline became ignited and the explosion followed.